dapr/docs-zh/content/zh-hans/operations/monitoring/metrics/prometheus.md

   - job_name: 'dapr'

     # Override the global default and scrape targets from this job every 5 seconds.
-    global:
-  scrape_interval:     15s # By default, scrape targets every 15 seconds.

-# A scrape configuration containing exactly one endpoint to scrape:
-# Here it's Prometheus itself.
-scrape_configs:
-  - job_name: 'dapr'

-    # Override the global default and scrape targets from this job every 5 seconds.
     scrape_interval: 5s

     static_configs: